xScarlife/useful-websites/README.md

 **Telsa Mount Planner http://telsa-productions.co.uk.**
 ```
-The Telsa Mount Planner will search for your World of Warcraft character and generate a route for you to farm mounts in the game.
+The Telsa Mount Planner will search for your World of Warcraft character and generate a route.
 ```

 **Soul Ash Calculator https://soulash.eu/**